 Burn injuries can happen in a variety of ways, and they are often devastating for victims.
-At Miller Stockmann, our Omaha burn injury attorneys have extensive experience and are ready to help if your injury was caused by another person’s negligence.
+At Matthew G. Miller, our Omaha burn injury attorneys have extensive experience and are ready to help if your injury was caused by another person’s negligence.
 We will investigate your case and work to secure the compensation you need to recover from your injuries.

 When you are suffering from burn injuries caused by someone else’s negligence, you need to find an attorney who can handle all aspects of your case.
-At Miller Stockmann, we have more than three decades of experience to bring to your side.
+At Matthew G. Miller, we have more than three decades of experience to bring to your side.

 - We pride ourselves on being a full-service law firm that focuses on our client’s needs.
 We focus on communication and transparency.

 - We have a reputation for getting results for our clients and have secured more than $50 million in total compensation for injury victims.

 - Our clients do not pay legal fees until we have successfully recovered the compensation they need through a settlement or jury verdict.

 Burn injuries happen in a variety of ways, and determining liability can be incredibly complicated.
 Your Omaha burn injury lawyer will need to conduct a thorough investigation into what happened.
 They will: